Dr. Aoife O'Donoghue

 - Human Rights Centre

 Durham Law School

-- O'Donoghue, Aoife (Forthcoming).
+- O'Donoghue, Aoife (2014).
 Constitutionalism in Global Constitutionalisation.
 Cambridge University Press.

-- O'Donoghue, Aoife (Forthcoming).
-Breaking Free: Dag Hammarskjöld and Good Offices.
-In Peace, Diplomacy, Global Justice and International Agency: Rethinking Human Security and Ethics in the Spirit of Dag Hammarskjöld.
+- O'Donoghue, Aoife (2014).
+Breaking free: Dag Hammarskjöld, good offices and heads of international organisations.
+In Peace Diplomacy, Global Justice and International Agency: Rethinking Human Security and Ethics in the Spirit of Dag Hammarskjöld.
 Stahn, C. & Melber, H. Cambridge Cambridge University Press.
 341-362.